DataScientist2016/GettingAndCleaningDataProject/CodeBook.md

 names(tab)<-gsub("-freq()", "Frequency", names(tab), ignore.case = TRUE)
 names(tab)<-gsub("gravity", "Gravity", names(tab))

-5.From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject
+5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject

 tidy <- aggregate(. ~subject + activityName, tab, mean) tidy <- tidy[order(tidy$subject,tidy$activityName),]